Jasai007/LinkShrinker/README.md

 * Nginx: Acts as a reverse proxy, routing incoming requests to the Flask application

-Check the blog for detailed Step-by-Step Process explaination - https://jasaiblogs.hashnode.dev/how-to-use-docker-volumes-and-networks-in-a-project
+<a href="https://jasaiblogs.hashnode.dev/how-to-use-docker-volumes-and-networks-in-a-project"> Check the blog for detailed Step-by-Step Process explaination </a>